mariallaverias/BestDeal/README.md

   at the bottom it displays the "DisplayGroceryList" component that shows the products added to the grocery list.

 - Mylists View:
-  This view only includes plain html, there is no logic built in to any of the tags or buttons.
+  This view only includes plain HTML, there is no logic built yet into any of the tags or buttons.

 ### React Components